-When you create a new channel, it’s a good idea to let people know by posting an introductory thread where you explain the goals of the channel.
+When you create a new channel, it’s a good idea to let people know by posting and pinning an introductory thread where you explain the goals of the channel.
 After that, any team member can start threads on any topic and notify relevant team members.
 (See tips on naming threads below).

 You can also create channels based on specific teams within an organization.
 This gives each team a space to discuss ideas, share inspiration, or make smaller, one-off decisions.
 In short, anything that isn't connected to any specific project yet.

-General Tips for Naming your Channels
+General tips for naming your channels

 - Channels are listed alphabetically.
 This is good to keep in mind when determining how you’ll name your channels.
-You can use preceding words like Finance, or Client to group channels together.
+You can use preceding words like Finance or Client to group channels together.

 - If you organize your channels by time, you can precede the title with the timeframe for the project.
-For example, if you have a Q3 design project, the channel could be named Q3 | Design Project.
+For example, if you have a quarter three design project, the channel could be named Q3 | Design Project.
 That way, additional channels related to Q3 will show up together in alphabetical order.

 - Keep your channel names short and still provide plenty of context with channel descriptions.
 Learn more.

-Organizing your Threads
+Organizing your threads

-Tips for Naming your Threads
+Tips for naming your threads